Benghazi Mission Attack Fast Facts

 October 16, 2012 - During a presidential debate, President Obama says: "I am ultimately responsible for what's taking place there because these are my folks, and I'm the one who has to greet those coffins when they come home."

-October 19, 2012 - Several senior administration officials tell CNN that UN Ambassador Susan Rice's use of the word "spontaneous" to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
+October 19, 2012 - Several senior administration officials tell CNN that UN Ambassador Rice's use of the word "spontaneous" to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
 This assessment is revised following Ambassador Rice's use of the word.

 October 25, 2012 - The Senate Select Committee on Intelligence announces it will hold hearings to review the attack.

 November 3, 2012 - A US government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack.
 The United States first became aware of Ali Ani al Harzi when he apparently posted details of the attack on social media while it was happening.
-He was detained by Turkish officials after he crossed into the country from Libya.
+He was detained by Turkish officials after he entered the country from Libya.

-November 8, 2012 - Mark Basseley Youssef (the Egyptian-American film maker who made "Innocence of Muslims" which was originally blamed for the mission attack) is sentenced to one year in federal prison for violating the terms of his probation from a 2010 bank fraud case.
+November 8, 2012 - Mark Basseley Youssef (the Egyptian-American film maker who made "Innocence of Muslims," which was originally blamed for the mission attack) is sentenced to one year in federal prison for violating the terms of his probation from a 2010 bank fraud case.
 He is also ordered to serve four years of supervised release after his prison term.

 November 15, 2012 - The Senate Select Committee on Intelligence holds a closed oversight hearing.

-December 18, 2012 - An independent review of the September 11th attacks on the US mission in Benghazi is released.
+December 18, 2012 - An independent review of the attacks is released.
 The report cites "systemic failures and leadership and management deficiencies" at the State Department.

 December 30, 2012 - Flashing Red: A Special Report on the Terrorist Attack At Benghazi is released by the US Senate Committee on Homeland Security and Governmental Affairs.